SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 A: Cloudflare is a company.
 Their servers are often blocked by antivirus, so if you want to run KoboldAI with this provider, be sure to exclude the link from your antivirus.
 Example: Exceptions -> Add Exception -> https://*.tryclouddflare.com/*.
 Localtunnel is one guy.
 Its servers are less stable (may be unavailable more often), but they are not blocked by antivirus.

 Q: What are the differences between the GPU and TPU versions of KoboldAI?<br>
 A: In order to work, AI models must run on the GPU or TPU.
 It is possible to run models from 1.3B (and smaller) to 6B on the free GPU available from Colab.
 This is due to GPU restrictions imposed by Colab developers.
-Larger models, from 6B up to 20B (the maximum you can run on a TPU in Colab), can only be run on a TPU.
+Bigger models, from 6B up to 20B (the maximum you can run in Colab), can only be run on a TPU.

 Q: Why can't we run all models on the GPU?<br>
 A: Theoretically, we can.
 Moreover, the GPU is better suited to run AI models than TPU.
 However, it is worth remembering that each model requires a certain amount of VRAM/RAM and disk space to run.
-The current free GPU in Colab only gives 12GB RAM, which is clearly not enough to run models larger than 6B.
+The current free GPU in Colab only gives 12GB RAM, which is clearly not enough to run models bigger than 6B.
 That's why the TPU is used to run models from 6B (it provides much more RAM).

-Q: I want to run KoboldAI in Colab with my preset settings (my preferred model/version/provider) instead of having to change the default settings in the Colab TPU page every time.
-How do I do this?<br>
-A: Change any of the parameters on the Colab TPU page (model/version/provider).
-At the top, next to "Help" you will see "Cannot save changes".
-Click on this and a window will appear with the option "Save a copy in Drive".
-Click on that.
-Voila!
-Now you have a copy of the official notebook with which you can do whatever you want (including changing the startup settings to suit your preferences).

-Q: What is the Captcha and how long can I use the TPU/GPU?<br>
-A: The TPU/GPU can be used for up to 12 hours.
-However, Colab checks your activity every 30 minutes (on average) (whether you use TPU/GPU passively, wasting resources or not) by showing you a captcha.
-To ensure that your usage priority is not lowered and that you can continue to use TPU/GPU without problems, click on the captcha.
-It will disappear for the next 30 minutes or more.

-Q: Does the GPU version have the same access problems as the TPU version?<br>
-A: Usually, no, it doesn't.
-The GPU version is always available.

-## Colab Problems

 Q: I keep getting a message that TPU accelerators are not available.<br>
 A: The use of TPU in Colab is limited because of the need to share this resource among all users.
 It depends on the frequency and duration of your TPU usage as well as busy hours.
 To solve this problem, try waiting 1 to 5 minutes on the TPU Colab page without reloading it, and then click "Connect" again.
 Repeat until you get access, or try again later.

 Q: What are the busy hours?<br>
 A: Busy hours is the time of day during which TPU is most often used by users and mostly by Google (since developers also use TPU for their needs).
 During busy hours, your access to TPU is likely to be so limited that you will constantly get a message denying access to TPU accelerators.
 To solve this problem, run KoboldAI on TPU between night and morning.
 Busy hours start in the morning and last at small intervals all day until late evening, so the only time the TPU runtime environment will be 100% available is at night.

+Q: Does the GPU version have the same access limitations as the TPU version?<br>
+A: Usually, no, it doesn't.
+The GPU version is always available.

+Q: What is the Captcha and how long can I use the TPU/GPU?<br>
+A: The TPU/GPU can be used for up to 12 hours.
+However, Colab checks your activity every 30 minutes (on average) (whether you use TPU/GPU passively, wasting resources or not) by showing you a captcha.
+To ensure that your usage priority is not lowered and that you can continue to use TPU/GPU without problems, click on the captcha.
+It will disappear for the next 30 minutes or more.

+Q: I want to run KoboldAI in Colab with my preset settings (my preferred model/version/provider) instead of having to change the default settings in the Colab TPU page every time.
+How do I do this?<br>
+A: Change any of the parameters on the Colab TPU page (model/version/provider).
+At the top, next to "Help" you will see "Cannot save changes".
+Click on this and a window will appear with the option "Save a copy in Drive".
+Click on that.
+Voila!
+Now you have a copy of the official notebook with which you can do whatever you want (including changing the startup settings to suit your preferences).

+## Colab Problems

 Q: When I ran KoboldAI with Cloudflare, I got an Argo Tunnel error (Error 1033) when I clicked the generated link.
 What should I do?<br>
 A: Wait 1 to 5 minutes and refresh the page.